phetsims/chipper/data/README.md

+accessibility is a list of all repositories that have been outfitted with accessibility like keyboard navigation.
+Sims
+    in progress are also included in this list.

 active-repos is a list of all repositories that you should have checked out if doing common-code refactoring.

 active-runnables is a list of all repositories that can be built with chipper and launched from an html file.